Skip to article frontmatterSkip to article content

 ρb=nbmb+nbkBT(γb1)c2,Pb=nbkBT\rho_b = n_b m_b + \frac{n_b k_B T}{(\gamma_b -1)c^2},\quad P_b = n_b k_B T

-with mb=(1Yp)mH+YpmHe1.72mpm_b=(1-Y_p)m_\mathrm{H} + Y_p m_{\mathrm{He}} \approx 1.72 m_p the effective mass of the baryons in a gas mixture of atomic hydrogen and helium (note the similarity with (10)), and γb=5/3\gamma_b=5/3 the adiabatic index of the baryons because the hydrogen is in atomic form (and the helium, of course).
-For a reversible adiabatic transformation, with Laplace’s law we have Pbρbγb=constantP_b \rho_b^{-\gamma_b}=\cst, the temperature of the baryons TbT_b evolves as :
+with mb=(1Yp)mH+YpmHe1.72mpm_b=(1-Y_p)m_\mathrm{H} + Y_p m_{\mathrm{He}} \approx 1.72 m_p the effective mass of baryons in a mixture of atomic hydrogen and helium gas (note the resemblance with (10)), and γb=5/3\gamma_b=5/3 the adiabatic index of baryons because hydrogen is in atomic form (and helium of course).
+For a reversible adiabatic transformation, with Laplace’s law we have Pbρbγb=constantP_b \rho_b^{-\gamma_b}=\cst, the baryon temperature TbT_b evolves as:

-Pb=nbkBTba3γb.P_b = n_b k_B T_b \propto a^{-3\gamma_b}.
+Pb=nbkBTba3γbP_b = n_b k_B T_b \propto a^{-3\gamma_b}

 Tb=Tdec(aadec)3(γb1)T_b = T_{\mathrm{dec}} \left(\frac{a}{a_{\mathrm{dec}}}\right)^{-3(\gamma_b -1)}